 After a couple of hours at Crater lake we headed towards Bend!
 I added an exclamation point, because I really do mean to say it with excitement.
 I fell over heels in love with Bend.
 It remind me a lot of Asheville, but with a even more chill/ less populated version.
 And the food scene = just as awesome.
 Farm to table here has a different meaning.

 The first place we wanted to get food from was Chow.
 It was precious.
 The staff were so genuine and friendly, and the food tasted SO fresh.

 Since the drive from Bend to Yellowstone would have been a long one, and so not fun, we decided to stay right outside of Wyoming.
-We looked for a place to stay and found this really cool camper to “glamp” in, in Ashton Idaho.
+We looked for a place to stay and found this really cool camper in Ashton, Idaho.
 Here is the link to the Airbnb.
 This Airbnb was everything we needed and more.
 Kathy, even had some clean water we could use during our stay.
 There was a working stove and toilet which we didn’t expect.
-And although you had to sleep in your own sleeping bag on the bed, it was the best I had slept in days!
+And although you had to sleep in your own sleeping bag on the bed, it was the best sleep I had in days!
 I slept like a rock.
 We slept with the windows open and it was so peaceful hearing the wind, and feeling more connected to nature than usual.
 We woke up and could hear the cows across the creek moo-ing.
 It was the best!

-That night we went to bed at a decent time knowing what lied ahead.
+That night we went to bed at a decent time knowing what was ahead.
 We knew we had to get to Yellowstone at a good time, before all the camping spots got reserved.
 You’ll have to look out for my next post to know what happens.